Costa-SM/rust-life/README.md

-# rust-life
+# Rusty Life
-Rust implementation of Conway's Game of Life.
+This is an implementation of John Conway's game of life, written in Rust.
+It was made using the Macroquad crate.